Scroll to view all questions or click a category to view by topic area. Submit questions to info@strategicHRinc.com.

 English-Only Rules in the Workplace

-Last Updatedin HR Compliance
+Last Updatedin HR Compliance Question of the Week

 Question: The owner of our company wants to institute an “English-only” rule, requiring our employees to only speak English in the workplace.
 I’m just not comfortable with this at all.
 Is this even legal?
 Answer: The Equal Employment Opportunity Commission (EEOC) has issued a position statement indicating that English only policies in the workplace violate […]